rkashaw/Azure-ADF-ELT-Pipeline-Project/README.md

 4. Design the pipeline to pass the customer count from the parent pipeline to the child product pipeline via a pipeline parameter.

+**TOOLS REQUIRED:**
+1.Azure Data Factory (ADF) (The central orchestration and ETL/ELT tool) 2.Azure Data Lake Storage (ADLS) / Azure Blob Storage (Cloud Storage for source JSON and target CSV) 3.SQL (Structured Query Language) (Used for data transformation/modeling within the pipeline) 4.Python (For custom scripts, validation, or complex transformations) 5.JSON (The source data format you processed)
+6.ADF Scheduled Triggers (Used for automation and scheduling pipeline runs) 7.Azure Synapse Analytics / Azure SQL Database (Implied destination/data warehouse for the final data)